Get

 If you’re having difficulty redirecting your pup’s focus, you might consider utilizing a head halter to help them refocus on you.

 If you aren’t having luck training your dog, enlist the help of a professional.
 Training a leash-reactive dog is not easy.
-The main focus should be to teach you how to handle the leash and dogs, so, if you have not had any success with the listed tips, a professional trainer might be a better way to go.
+The main focus should be to teach you how to handle the leash and dogs, so, if you have not had any success with the listed tips, a veterinarian or professional trainer might be a better way to go.

 Final Thoughts